epam/edp-install/docs/operator-guide/deploy-aws-eks.md

   cd ../eks
   ```

-2. Setup backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
+2. Set up the backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
-Insert the missing fields in the file `eks/providers.tf`:
+Insert the missing fields in the `eks/providers.tf` file:

   ```tf title="eks/providers.tf"
   ...